Skip to main content

 Brands seem to have become more sensitive to inclusivity.
 Toned-up models are now mixed with ones that look more like real people of different shapes and sizes.
 God forbid, some companies have even started using models with grey hair!

 When we looked at leggings for all brands to see which did sizes above UK women’s size 20, we noticed improvement on this front compared to when we last checked this in 2020.
-Compared to just a handful companies, now at least half the companies in this guide go up to XXL (from XXS, small people matter too!).
+Compared to just a handful of companies, now at least half the companies in this guide go up to XXL (from XXS, small people matter too!).

-Of the large companies Adidas, Nike and Slazenger go up to 4XL for both women's leggings and men's joggers, Decathlon has 4XL for women and 3XL for men, and USA Pro caters for women only, up to 4XL The two companies that stand out in this matter are the Girlfriend Collective and Contra.
+The two companies that stand out in this matter are the Girlfriend Collective and Contra.
 The first goes up to 6XL, featuring plus size models on its website.
-Contra’s largest size is 5XL (women and men) and it came up with an inclusive, anonymous labelling system from B to K.
+Contra’s largest size is 5XL (women and men) and it came up with an inclusive, anonymous labelling system from B to K. Although you still have to match the alphabetical labelling to your UK size, its innovation around inclusivity is admirable.

-Although you still have to match the alphabetical labelling to your UK size, its innovation around inclusivity is admirable.
-The Girlfriend Collective is a Best Buy while Contra is Recommended.
-3rd Rock also deserves a mention on its efforts to make the outdoor and climbing community more diverse.
+Girlfriend Collective is a Best Buy while Contra is Recommended.
+Peak District based 3rd ROCK also deserves a mention on its efforts to make the outdoor and climbing community more diverse.
 It offers free coached climbing sessions to BAME participants as well as LGBTQIA+ climbers.

 Is ethical sportswear more expensive?